Morphogenetic Field

 Definition

-The morphogenetic field refers to the underlying informational field that organizes biological form, perception, and behavioral patterns.
-Within the Sacred Anarchy framework, the morphogenetic field is the structural layer through which signal interacts with living systems, shaping both physical development and cognitive interpretation.
+The morphogenetic field refers to the structural layer that holds and expresses patterns of form, perception, and behavior.
+Within the Sacred Anarchy framework, it is the level at which signal completes and patterns are established.

 ⸻